Harrison Bergeron, Is The Quest For Equality Always Fair?

 Equality although it has been the cherished dream of many, and necessary for maintaining social justice, should never mean having to abandon human potential to obtain its objectives.
 In Harrison Bergeron equality demanded a world void of beauty, intelligence, and creativity; even a beautiful voice was not permitted.
 If that is what it takes to make a fair world, then why be endowed by ones creator with any gifts at all?
 Life is diverse by design and that means that there will be degrees of beauty, degrees of intelligence, and degrees of strength.
 Diversity is what makes life interesting, and for diversity to exist growth must be supported.
 However, that doesn’t mean that we have the right to exploit weaker individuals, or allow for a world that preys on them.

 There have been political views in the past that have reflected extremes in how equality is viewed.
 For example the Nazis practiced what was known as “racial hygiene” this was the systematic practice where the government took it upon themselves to eliminate anyone who was either sickly, mentally impaired, the wrong race, or simply did not fit in with their definition of a human being.
 They felt that it was wrong for society to waste precious resources on those they deemed inferior.
 Of course, the measuring rod used was based on what the Nazis deemed acceptable, according to their own consensus.
 This made their criteria for judging people subjective, rather than objective.
 Then there is the other extreme that is practiced by the Marxist Socialist, who insist that everyone must live as comrades.
 Marxist Communists insist that people do not have the right to profit if they work harder than their neighbors, having more makes them imperialist pigs.
-Therefore, in order to achieve equality everyone must submit to forced poverty, and rationing of goods.
+Therefore, in order to achieve equality those who want to achieve greater economic success must submit to forced poverty, and rationing of goods.
 The government seizes everything, and there is no right to private property, or freedom of expression.
 This leads to less productivity.
 Most people living under these conditions feel very repressed, and often go through great need, due to shortages brought on by these regimes.

 Harrison Bergeron was written at the height of the cold war, so this may have been an attempt on the part of Kurt Vonnegut to ridicule a repressive form of government.
 On the other hand, the author himself claims that in some ways he identifies more with the handicapper general than with Harrison.
 Kurt Vonnegut when asked about Harrison Bergeron stated the following “I can't be sure, but there is a possibility that my story "Harrison Bergeron" is about the envy and self-pity I felt in an over-achievers' high school in Indianapolis quite a while ago now.
 Some people never tame those emotions.
 John Wilkes Booth and Lee Harvey Oswald and Mark David Chapman come to mind.
 "Handicapper Generals," if you like.”
 Even Kurt Vonnegut admits that sometimes one would like to have a more leveled playing field.
 Yet, his story portrays the downside of such a leveling.
 It all comes down to how we define “fair.”